RTradeLtd/TxPB/doc/CONFIGURATION.md

 # Peerstore

-The peerstore is used to define configuration options for the libp2p peerstore, which is where records of all libp2p peers we encounter are stored.
+The `peerstore` section is used to define configuration options for the libp2p peerstore, which is where records of all libp2p peers we encounter are stored.
 We currently have two supported types:

 *  `datastore`
 * `memory`